 - uninhibited neurogenic bladder: incomplete spinal cord lesions above S2 or cerebral cortex or cerebropontine axis lesions

-- reflex neurogenic bladder: complete spinal cord lesions above S2 - may lead to pine cone bladder
+- reflex neurogenic bladder: complete spinal cord lesions above S2 - may lead to pine cone (Christmas tree) bladder

 - autonomous neurogenic bladder: conus or cauda equina lesions

 Inability to sense bladder fullness results in a large rounded and smooth bladder.
 Voiding is often preserved.